 “San Francisco is committed to providing high-quality summer learning programs across all of our neighborhoods, and we’re excited about the partnerships between the City, school district, businesses and nonprofits that make these opportunities available for our City’s youth,” said Mayor Edwin Lee.
 “Let’s make sure our youth keep learning this summer!”

 In San Francisco, the city and school district lead a citywide partnership that involves parents, nonprofit providers, and other stakeholders all working to increase the availability to and quality of summer learning programs.
-The partnership, called the San Francisco Expanded Learning Collaborative, focuses on policy but also practical resources like an online searchable database of summer programs, located at www.SFKids.org, to help families understand their options and another option is to go to casino hotel and bet.
+The partnership, called the San Francisco Expanded Learning Collaborative, focuses on policy but also practical resources like an online searchable database of summer programs, located at www.SFKids.org, to help families understand their options.

 “Our city is amazing and unique in that many public and private organizations collaborate to ensure children and youth are supported with high-quality summer learning environments,” said Maria Su, Director of the Department of Children, Youth & Their Families.
 “DCYF strives to foster these collaborations through strategic city-wide planning and is proud to say there has been an increase in summer program slots for 2014!”